 The interval doesn’t have to be one year either.
 You can have $20,000 maturing every two years or $5,000 maturing every six months.

-As long as you have some set amount maturing at some intervals, that’s a bond ladder.
+As long as you have some set amount maturing at some intervals in your bond portfolio, that’s a bond ladder.

 Reasons for a Bond Ladder

-The primary reason for building a bond ladder is to take advantage of the fact that bonds pay back the full principal when they mature.
+The primary reason for a bond ladder strategy is to take advantage of the fact that the bond issuers guarantee to pay back the full principal when the bonds mature.
 As long as your bonds don’t default, you’re guaranteed to have your principal back on the maturity date.
 When each bond is guaranteed not to lose money when it matures, the bond ladder as a whole is also guaranteed not to lose money over its lifetime.
 It’s perceived to be safer than a bond fund or ETF.

 What you do with the cash from a matured bond in a bond ladder distinguishes the type of bond ladder you have.